There is one thing the interior of your car has in common with your home. The floor is where the bulk of the dirt ends up.

 Bring out the product you’ve purchased and your scrub brush.
 Use the solution as directed on the fabric.

-Those of you who didn’t buy a product can make your own.
+Those of you who didn’t buy a product can make your own DIY carpet cleaner.
 Choose one of the following two homemade carpet solutions:

 Detergent mix: